core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 # Acknowledgments # {#acknowldegment}
 {: numbered="no"}

-The authors sincerely thank Jim Schaad for his comments and feedback.
+The authors sincerely thank Michael Richardson, Jim Schaad and Göran Selander for their comments and feedback.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).